randa-mu/onlyswaps-solidity/README.md

 - **BLS Verification:** Requires a valid BLS signature from the contract upgrade validator `contractUpgradeBlsValidator` over the new delay parameters.
 - **Message Construction:**
   - **Helper function called:**
     `minimumContractUpgradeDelayParamsToBytes(string memory action, uint256 _minimumContractUpgradeDelay, uint256 nonce)` with action = `change-upgrade-delay`.
-The nonce can be derived by calling the `currentNonce()` getter function.
+The nonce to use is the nonce derived by calling the `currentNonce()` getter function plus 1, i.e., `contract.currentNonce() + 1`.
   - **Returns:**
     - `message`: raw message bytes
     - `messageAsG1Bytes`: marshaled G1 bytes (used for signing)